-Solicitation ID Solicitation Name Purchasing Contact Person Phone Potential Solicitation List The following item s are potential solicitations s only, and therefore are not subject to the Destricted Contact List at ect to the Restricted Contact Period.
+Professional Services Solicitation ID Solicitation Name Purchasing Contact Person Phone Potential Solicitation List The following items are potential solicitations only, and therefore are not subject to the Restricted Contact Period.
 However, they may be moved to the Restricted Contact List at any time.
 For more information about any potential solicitation listed here, please call the Contact Person listed below.
-Purchasing Department - Potential Solicitations Solicitation Name and Description Purchasing Contact Person Phone •
+Purchasing Department - Potential Solicitations Solicitation Name and Description Purchasing Contact Person Phone